plumber-sc/plumber-component-decorator/docs/_pages/about.md

 This means you just add attributes to your catalog component class and **Plumber Component Decorator** will take care of the rest.

+## How does Plumber Component Decorator relate to Plumber Catalog?

+Plumber Component Decorator is an extension of [Plumber Catalog](https://github.com/plumber-sc/plumber-catalog).
+Where Plumber Catalog is focused on extending the catalog, Plumber Component Decorator extens this to all entities.

 ## How to use it?

 Add a Nuget dependency on `Plugin.Plumber.Component.Decorator` to the plugin that contains your components: